 Virgin Media WiFi Not Working?
 Start here and try these top tips first!
 It will help you choose the right solution for your issues.

-- First of all, if you’re having trouble getting WiFi to work in your home or office then the first thing you should do is reboot of your Hub router.
+- First of all, if you’re having trouble getting WiFi to work in your home or office, then the first thing you should do is reboot your Hub router.

 - Rebooting your router will solve a number of problems and it’s accessible from most devices by holding down the power button for about 20 seconds.